techmack92/employee-tracker/README.md

 + [Questions](#questions)

 ## Overview
-The purpose of this project is to create, save & delete notes.
+This is a program that the user can utilize to view & interact with information about personnel in an organization

 ## Installation
 ***Install these programs on your computer:***
 + Visual Studio (*Windows users*)<br>
-+ GitBash (*Windows users*)<br>
++ GitBash (*Windows users*) Or use integrated terminal in Visual Studio<br>
 + Node.js<br>
 + MySQL2<br>

 ***Initialize the application:***<br>
 1. Use command: `npm init -y` to install the Node Package Manager<br>
-2. Use command: `npm i inquirer@8.2.4` to install the inquirer package needed for this project
+2. Use command: `npm i inquirer@8.2.4` to install the inquirer package<br>
-3. Use command: `npm install --save mysql2` to install the UUID package to generate unique identifiers
+3. Use command: `npm install --save mysql2` to install the MySQL2 package for the database queries<br>

 ## Usage
 When user has completed all installation steps:<br>